pandey2000/2D-Project/README.md

 How to play: Avoid going to areas where the character gets hurt.
 Press "c" to throw objects at the robot to stop or fix it.
 There is a giant frog, press "X" near it to talk to him.

-:Game resources are taken from unity assest store.
+Credits: Game resources have been taken from unity asset store and all the tutorial resources are provided by Unity Learn.